Music

-In Noadswood Music department, we believe that the Arts in education are fundamental.
-Music is a language that everyone can speak, and is included for everyone in everyday life.
-In music we express ourselves through composition and performance, and help pupils to be independent, creative and confident in their work.
+In Noadswood Music department, we believe that the Arts in education are fundamental; music is a language that everyone can speak, and is included for everyone in everyday life.
+In the Music department we express ourselves through composition and performance, and help pupils to be independent, creative and confident in their work.
 Every pupil will study music at Key Stage 3, giving them an understanding of different cultures and genres of music from across the globe, and we are proud to get them all involved in music, with no exceptions.

-We are lucky enough as a music department to be well stocked with high quality musical tech and equipment meaning that we can study a huge range of musical subjects.
+We are lucky enough as a Music department to be well stocked with high quality Musical Technology and equipment meaning that we can study a huge range of musical subjects.
 We aim to and have practical lessons as much as possible, engaging pupils with current and up to date topics.
-We strive to give pupils the opportunity for creative growth and give them a sense of pride in their finished products - there are regular performance opportunities at Noadswood, and we love putting on musicals and concerts often, as well as composing some amazing songs which are played regularly on FROG and shared within the community.
+We strive to give pupils the opportunity for creative growth and give them a sense of pride in their finished products - there are regular performance opportunities at Noadswood, termly concerts and a yearly show.

 We try to have as much fun as possible, be practical, and make sure that everyone can get involved.
-There are a vast amount of after school clubs and support sessions to catch up with music work, as well as in class support.
-Clubs such as our choir, our music tech club and our huge number of pupil bands can be heard throughout the school on a daily basis.
+There is a vast amount of after school clubs and support sessions to catch up with Music work, as well as in class support.
+Clubs such as our choir, our Music Tech club and our pupil bands can be heard throughout the school on a daily basis.
 We have been regular performers at local carol concerts for the Alzheimer’s Society, and enjoy spreading a positive message through music in the community.

 In Year 7 we study:

-- Blues Music – composing our own Blues compositions
+• Blues Music – composing our own Blues music

 In Year 8 we study:

-- Film Music – composing the music for films
+• Film Music – composing the music for film trailers

-- Record Label Challenge – creating our own record label and composing a song to be performed live
+• Record Label Challenge – creating our own record label and composing a song using Music Technology

 GCSE Music